emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

 ### Todo
 - [ ] filter/do regex for the historic places
 - [ ] osm
+- [ ] meet with groups
+- [ ] come up with goals/questions fo rinstitutions

+### Meeting notes
+- delete pull stuff
+- ipsum usa
+- can ask her for a more powerful computer

 ## June 11
 ### Todo